 Focal length is a property that describes how much an image of an object is magnified by lens.
 Longer focal length leads to higher magnification (or zoom) and a narrower angle of view, on the other hand, shorter focal length means lower magnification and wider angle of view.

 The closer your camera is to your subject, the smaller your depth of field will be; conversely, the farther you place your camera from your subject, the larger the depth of field.

-This effect is exceptionally problematic in macro photography, where the goal is to come as close as possible while maintaining a large DoF.
+This effect is exceptionally problematic in macro photography, where the goal is to get as close as possible while maintaining a large DoF.

 Depth of field and sensor size